mobarski/fabris/readme.rst

 Introduction
 ========

-Fabris is a concatenative, stack based language inspired by Forth.
+Fabris is a stack-based, concatenative language inspired by Forth.
-It is designed to be small, fast and beginner friendly.
+It is designed to be compact, fast and beginner friendly.

 Current Fabris version is unstable and is intended only for experimental use.

 The name comes from first leters of main components of Fabris VM:
-  - F - float stack
-  - A - allocator
-  - B - base pointers
-  - R - return stack
-  - I - instruction pointer
-  - S - stack
+(F)loat stack, (A)llocator, (B)ase pointers, (R)eturn stack, (I)nstruction pointer, (S)tack.

 Similarity with the name of Italian fencing master Salvator Fabris is not a coincidence.